NikolajMLund/Word-Evolution-in-Danske-Bank/README.md

 It contains three notebooks:
 1) A web scraper that downloads Danske Bank's PDF Reports
 2) A conversion tool from PDF to txt.
-3) A notebook containing the implemenation of Word Evolution
+3) A notebook containing the implementation of Word Evolution